 Unlike the Herald and Vitesse, the body is one complete welded unit.
 Also like the Herald/Vitesse it can suffer from rust in many places.
 One place that is often the first, especially if there has been water leakage, is the floor underneath the front seats.
-Floor panels (handed) are widely available.
-Mine were “Steelcraft” from Taylor Pressform in Leamington Spa, which are now distributed exclusively by British Motor Heritage Limited (see illustration below).
+Floor panels (handed) are widely available and are identical for all Spitfires and GT6s.
+Mine were “Steelcraft” from Taylor Pressform in Leamington Spa, which are now distributed exclusively by British Motor Heritage Limited (see illustration below from the Moss website).
 BMH was established in 1975 to support owners and the marketplace by putting genuine components for classic British cars back into manufacture, using original tools wherever possible.
-Their panels are widely available, so are cheaper non BMH ones, so beware!
-I bought my floors from Taylor Pressform direct (with the help of John Kipping, in 1980/81) but I now get genuine BMH panels from my local supplier James Paddock, but there are other ‘approved specialists’.
+I bought my floors through, and with the help of John Kipping in 1980/81 when he was still the Spare Parts Secretary of the TSSC.

 The new floors can be seen seam welded in place (below):